GabrielColeHI/Reflex-Response-Arduino/README.md

 - Difficulty is selected by pressing:
   - Left button to decrease difficulty
   - Right button to increase difficulty
-- Right-side LEDs (pixels 5–9) display the selected difficulty level.
+- Right-side LEDs (pixels 5–9) displays the selected difficulty level.
-- Left-side LEDs (pixels 0–4) display your score as a progress bar representing wins out of total rounds.
+- Left-side LEDs (pixels 0–4) displays your score as a progress bar representing wins out of total rounds.
-- Hold both buttons to reset your score and total.
+- Hold both buttons in menu to reset your score and total.

 ---